 We perform a regular assessment of our Own Risk and Solvency needs ("the ORSA"), as directed by the Board.
-The ORSA is a collection of interlinked processes that have been implemented to identify, assess, monitor, manage and report on the short- and long-term risks that we face and to determine the amount of Regulatory Capital ("Own Funds") necessary to ensure that overall solvency needs are met at all times.
+The ORSA is a collection of interlinked processes that have been implemented to identify, assess, monitor, manage and report on the short- and long-term risks that we face and to determine the amount of Regulatory Capital ("Own Funds") necessary to ensure that overall solvency needs are always met.

-Our annual review of our System of Governance was last undertaken during January 2024 by the Management Risk Committee, as supported by the Compliance, Risk, Finance, Internal Audit and Actuarial Functions, Operations Department and Products Department.
+Our annual review of our System of Governance was last undertaken during January 2025 by the Management Risk Committee, as supported by the Compliance, Risk, Finance, Internal Audit and Actuarial Functions, Operations Department and Products Department.
 This review covered both the design effectiveness and operating effectiveness of the Internal Control framework.

 Based on the outcome of our review, we have concluded that our System of Governance is appropriate to the nature, scale and complexity of the risks inherent in the business.
-In general, external events have no impact on our System of Governance.